 “I don’t like reading.”
 They’re not words you want to hear from your kiddo as a parent, especially if you love to read yourself.
 I have a reluctant reader at home.
 As an author of children’s books, I was a little stumped as to what to do.
 Over time, I learned what worked, what didn’t—by trying different things, and by reading more about kids who don’t like to read, and why.

 Reluctant readers are often just burned out on reading.
 Think about it: how many books are assigned, especially as your kids get to the middle-school years?
 Not that those are bad books (often, they’re outstanding!), but they can be hard for struggling—or just disinterested readers—to love.

-Still, reading is important for learning, brain development—as parents, we now this.
+Still, reading is important for learning, brain development—as parents, we know this.
 So how do you get your reluctant reader to pick up a book?
-Here are some tips:
+Here are some tips.